 Jonathan acts in an advisory capacity for leadership-related projects in commercial, governmental and activist organisations.
 He has been Professor of Leadership at renowned universities around the world; is a key-note speaker on leadership, power and change; principal investigator for complex research projects; and coordinates Pelumbra’s growing portfolio of programs.
 His writing covers a spectrum from scholarly philosophical articles on ethics and wisdom, to applicable lessons drawn from historical leaders such as Napoleon Bonaparte and Horatio Nelson.

-Miriam has been running large scale events and programs for over a decade on behalf of international NGOs, creative arts organisations and Pelumbra.
-Recently she has stepped down as Director of Peace and Global Studies at a Quaker school to focus on her work in Youth Leadership and as a Coach in Personal Development.
+She has been running large scale events and programs for over a decade on behalf of international NGOs, creative arts organisations and Pelumbra.
+Recently she has stepped down as Director of Peace and Global Studies at a Quaker school to focus on her work in Youth Leadership.
 In her spare time she works with TEDxExeter and leads campaigns for conflict-free minerals in consumer electronics.
 She is a member of the Civicus UN young leaders community and is based in the UK.
-Her key interest lies with working with young people, providing them with resources to expand their strengths and leadership in an ever-changing world, particularly through peace.
-How can we learn to face our obstacles with peace in our hearts and minds?

 Susanne was born and raised in Germany and experienced transition into another culture when she settled in the UK.
 She has also travelled and lived in many places in the world, identifies as a European and has an international belonging.